krystalcode/drupal8-coding-standards/README.md

 ## Classes, properties and methods

+### Structure

+All files should be properly organized and fall under the proper directories.
+List Builders, Access Control Handlers and any other files that are loosely under the /src folder should be moved to a proper directory.

+For example, the List Builder for an entity, should be moved to under, `/src/Entity/ListBuilder/MyEntity.php`

 ### Extends and implements

 Similarly to [PSR-2](https://www.php-fig.org/psr/psr-2/#41-extends-and-implements), implements MUST be split across multiple lines IF the line length exceeds 80 characters.